Skip to main content

 Definition

-• Decrease in neural activity when a stimulus is repeated and observed in brain areas associated with the processing of that stimulus.
-This phenomenon may be an indicator of stimulus storage.
+• A memory phenomenon characterized by a decrease in neural activity when a stimulus is repeated and observed in brain areas associated with the processing of that stimulus.

 Broader concept